Flooristics, LLC

 Share Button

 Laminate flooring is fast becoming one of the most popular options for flooring.
-Because it provides the look and feel of hardwood without the price tag, home owners and business owners are turning to laminate flooring to suit their needs.
-While installers and contractors know the jargon associated with laminate flooring, it’s helpful to provide definitions so that everyone is speaking the same language.
+Because it provides the look and feel of hardwood without the price tag, homeowners and business owners are turning to laminate flooring to suit their needs.
+Installers and contractors know the jargon associated with laminate flooring.
+It is helpful to provide clear definitions.
+This ensures everyone speaks the same language.

-A good installer can minimize the proud edges for laminate planks by making sure they assess each joint and make sure there aren’t too many unacceptable pieces that simply won’t fit with the rest.
+A good installer can minimize proud edges in laminate planks.
+They should assess each joint carefully.
+They should also check that there are not too many unacceptable pieces.
+Pieces that do not fit properly with the rest should not be installed.
 The manufacturer should replace unacceptable pieces as required.
-If the installer goes ahead and puts in the floor with too many proud edges that fall outside the recommended height difference, than it’s going to be a big problem with the client and could lead to a slip and fall accident.
+If the installer installs the floor with too many proud edges that exceed the recommended height difference, it will create a significant problem.
+This issue can lead to complaints from the client.
+It can also create a trip hazard and increase the risk of a slip and fall accident.

 Filed Under: Hardwood and Laminate Tagged With: fix proud edge, laminate floor, laminate flooring, laminate proud edge, proud edge, proud edge problems, proud edges, uneven laminate floor, uneven laminate flooring